SportRack Horizon Alpine Review

 Conclusion

 If you are shopping for a cargo carrier on a tight budget, then the Horizon Alpine should definitely be on your shortlist of products to consider.
 It has all the basic features you could ask for and can transport skis and snowboards, all while costing considerably less than the premium products.
-It might not be the best bet if you are constantly taking your cargo box on and off your car or want the most features, but it's hard to find a better option than the Alpine for a budget-conscious shopper.
+It might not be the best bet if you constantly take your cargo box on and off your car or want the most features, but it's hard to find a better option than the Alpine for a budget-conscious shopper.